iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Sagar_OS.md

 **Edwards**<br>
 You're a lot like him...<br>
 Indeed, even if you've got greater abilities, I don't believe anyone has the right to determine whether one lives or dies.
 But as you saw, not everyone thinks like this.
 People get consumed by power, excessively worshipping their own faith, causing their values to get swallowed up...
 I believe that you're just like Luka and won't become like that.
-But do you believe?<br>
+But do you believe?

 **Sagar**<br>
 ......